 - 30% Carbon-Fiber Reinforced – carbon fibers lower the expansion right and greater thermal conductivity.
 This Peek material offers the ideal wear-resistance and load-carrying of all the PEEK grades.

 - Bearing Grade – a mixture of carbon fiber with graphite and PTFE lubricants.
 This offers the lowest amount of friction and the best machinability of all the PEEK grades.
 This is also the easiest machining material.

 PEEK plastic injection molding processing

-With PEEK, like other high temperature thermoplastics, it is critical to use an injection molder who has experience molding these materials.
-The mechanical properties of the finish product can be compromised if the process temperatures do not meet the recommended ranges.
+With PEEK, like other high-temperature thermoplastics, it is critical to use an injection molder who has experience molding these materials.
+The mechanical properties of the finished product can be compromised if the process temperatures do not meet the recommended ranges.